lekeno/edr/edr/docs/English/ED_Recon_-_The_Missing_Manual.md

 Commands

-- !if or !if Lave to find an Interstellar Factors near your position or Lave.
+- `!if` or `!if Lave` to find an Interstellar Factors near your position or Lave.
-- !raw or !raw Lave to find a Raw Material Trader near your position or Lave.
+- `!raw` or `!raw Lave` to find a Raw Material Trader near your position or Lave.
-- !encoded, !enc or !enc Lave to find an Encoded Data Trader near your position or Lave.
+- `!encoded`, `!enc` or `!enc Lave` to find an Encoded Data Trader near your position or Lave.
-- !manufactured, !man or !man Lave to find a Manufactured Material Trader near your position or Lave.
+- `!manufactured`, `!man` or `!man Lave` to find a Manufactured Material Trader near your position or Lave.
-- !staging or !staging Lave to find a good staging station near your position or Lave, i.e. large pads, shipyard, outfitting, repair/rearm/refuel.
+- `!staging` or `!staging Lave` to find a good staging station near your position or Lave, i.e. large pads, shipyard, outfitting, repair/rearm/refuel.
-- !htb, !humantechbroker or !htb Lave to find a Human Tech Broker near your position or Lave.
+- `!htb`, `!humantechbroker` or `!htb Lave` to find a Human Tech Broker near your position or Lave.
-- !gtb, !guardiantechbroker or !gtb Lave to find a Guardian Tech Broker near your position or Lave.
+- `!gtb`, `!guardiantechbroker` or `!gtb Lave` to find a Guardian Tech Broker near your position or Lave.
-- !offbeat, !offbeat Lave to find a station that hasn't been visited recently near your position or Lave (useful to find pre-engineered/pre-upgraded spacesuits & weapons in Odyssey).
+- `!offbeat`, `!offbeat Lave` to find a station that hasn't been visited recently near your position or Lave (useful to find pre-engineered/pre-upgraded spacesuits & weapons in Odyssey).
-- !rrr, !rrr Lave, !rrr Lave < 10 to find a station with repair, rearm and refuel near your position, or lave, or within a 10 LY radius of Lave.
+- `!rrr`, `!rrr Lave`, ``!rrr Lave < 10`` to find a station with repair, rearm and refuel near your position, or lave, or within a 10 LY radius of Lave.
-- !rrrfc, !rrrfc Lave, !rrrfc Lave < 10 to find a fleet carrier with repair, rearm and refuel near your position, or lave, or within a 10 LY radius of Lave.
+- `!rrrfc`, `!rrrfc Lave`, `!rrrfc Lave < 10` to find a fleet carrier with repair, rearm and refuel near your position, or lave, or within a 10 LY radius of Lave.
 Please, double check docking access before heading there!
-- !fc J6B, !fc recon, !station Jameson to display information about services at local Fleet Carrier or Stations with a callsign/name containing J6B, Recon, Jameson respectively.
+- `!fc J6B`, `!fc recon`, `!station Jameson` to display information about services at local Fleet Carrier or Stations with a callsign/name containing J6B, Recon, Jameson respectively.
 # <a name="_4i7ojhp"></a><a name="_toc162390263"></a>**Materials Features**
 ## <a name="_2xcytpi"></a><a name="_toc162390264"></a>BGS state dependent materials
 When arriving in a new system, EDR will sometimes show a list of materials with estimated likelihoods (mostly from signal sources).
 If your current inventory is low on a particular material and the likelihood is relatively high, you may want to look for a High Grade Emission source and farm it until you are full (after collecting the mats, exit the game, relaunch, go to supercruise at 0 speed, jump back into the signal, repeat until the timer runs out).
 ## <a name="_1ci93xb"></a><a name="_toc162390265"></a>Searching for specific materials
-Send !search *resource* to find a good spot for farming a specific resource (e.g. !search selenium).
+Send <tt>!search *resource*</tt> to find a good spot for farming a specific resource (e.g. `!search selenium`).
 You can use the full name of the resource, or an abbreviation.
 Most very rare, rare and standard resources (data, raw, manufactured) are supported.
 Exception: guardian technology related resources.
 Pro-tip: The name of the system will be copied to the clipboard.

 Abbreviations:

-- The first 3 letters of a single word resource, e.g. !search cad for cadmium,
+- The first 3 letters of a single word resource, e.g. `!search cad` for cadmium,
-- The first letters of each word, separated by spaces for multi-words resources, e.g. !search c d c for Core Dynamic Composites.
+- The first letters of each word, separated by spaces for multi-words resources, e.g. `!search c d c` for Core Dynamic Composites.

 State dependent resources are best effort, please double check for stale info by looking at the date and state via the galaxy map.

 Searching around a specific system can be done by sending a command like such (notice the @systemname bit at the end):

-- !search selenium @deciat
+- `!search selenium @deciat`
 ## <a name="_3whwml4"></a><a name="_toc162390266"></a>Raw materials
 When approaching a landable body, EDR will show noteworthy raw materials (high grade) present on a planet if the density exceeds the galactic median (the more +, the better).
 ### <a name="_gdtgvskllkcx"></a><a name="_toc162390267"></a>Profiles
 If you are looking for lower grade raw materials or something specific then you may find that the default raw material notifications are not as useful.
 You can switch to a different set of materials by sending the !materials command.

-For instance, if you are looking for materials to supercharge your FSD, send !materials fsd.
+For instance, if you are looking for materials to supercharge your FSD, send `!materials fsd`.
 This will customize the notifications to only show the materials that are used for synthesis FSD injections.

 Other commands:

-- !materials to see the list of profiles available.
+- `!materials` to see the list of profiles available.
-- !materials default to revert to the default profile (i.e. high grade raw materials)
+- `!materials default` to revert to the default profile (i.e. high grade raw materials)
 #### <a name="_7z80x1k2z0uo"></a>*Custom material profiles*
 You can also add your own raw material profiles:

-1. Make a copy of the raw\_profiles.json file (see EDR's data folder)
+1. Make a copy of the `raw_profiles.json` file (see EDR's data folder)
-1. Rename it user\_raw\_profiles.json
+1. Rename it `user_raw_profiles.json`
 1. Edit and rename the profiles to your needs.
 1. Save the file.
 ## <a name="_2bn6wsx"></a><a name="_toc162390268"></a>Odyssey materials